 With the NFL a day away from the kickoff of its 2017 season, a definite question has emerged: Is this the year that the NFL finally embraces athletic activism the way the NBA does?

 The examples are adding up on a nearly daily basis.
 A week of preseason football couldn't go by without players making statements.
 Members of the Cleveland Browns knelt during the anthem.
 Michael Bennett sat out the anthem while his white teammate, Justin Britt, placed his hand on Bennett’s shoulder in a show of solidarity.
-Bennett’s brother, Martellus, made a political cartoon mocking the “stick to sports” mantra and it on Instagram.
+Bennett’s brother, Martellus, made a political cartoon mocking the “stick to sports” mantra and posted it on Instagram.
 Following the neo-Nazi riots in Charlottesville, Malcolm Jenkins stood for the national anthem with one fist raised, while his white teammate Chris Long put his arm around his shoulder, in a plea for racial unity.
 In a similar gesture, Derek Carr placed his hand on Khalil Mack’s back during the national anthem.

 These can be considered small gestures, but in the NFL, they speak loudly.